• Skip to primary navigation

 Test for doneness using a meat thermometer in the center of your tenderloin.
 Roasting will take anywhere from 1.5 to 2.5 hours, depending on the size, shape, and thickness of your tenderloin.

-• Optional: Adjust oven rack so that tenderloin will be 6 inches below broiler.
+• Adjust oven rack so that tenderloin will be 6 inches below broiler.
 Preheat broiler on high.
-Return tenderloin to oven and broil for 30 seconds on each side, using tongs to turn your tenderloin.
-Remove from oven and allow to set for 10 minutes, undisturbed.
-(Meanwhile, prepare your mushroom sauce below).
+Return tenderloin to oven and broil for 30 seconds on each side, or until browned and crispy, using tongs to rotate the tenderloin.

 Creamy mushroom sauce